omnifedelis/Udacity/Intro to Programming/Readme.md

 ### Intro To Programming Project Folders

-1. duplicate an animal trading card with html and css
+1. Duplicate an animal trading card with html and css
 2. Complete the Rock, Paper, Scissors Game
+3. Pixel Art Maker